Retirement Services Program

 - Provisions must be made to assist medically retiring Soldiers who may be so severely wounded/injured that neither the Soldier nor the Family members are able to attend a preretirement/SBP briefing.

-- Upon notification, conduct the mandatory pre-retirement briefing for severely wounded/injured Soldiers who may be medically retired no later than the start of Physical Evaluation Board (PEB) process.
+- Upon notification, conduct the mandatory pre-retirement briefing for severely wounded/injured Soldiers who may be medically retired no later than the start of the PEB process.

 - Retiree Council Programs-Soldier for Life Retirement Services Office administers the Chief of Staff, Army Retired Soldier Council; each installation RSO administers an Installation Retiree Council.
 The main objectives of the councils are to provide input to Army leadership on significant issues affecting the retired community and to help the Army communicate with the retired community across the Army.